 This is going to be a problem for the remainder of 2022, and likely well into 2023.
 About the only other “fix” is the status quo, which is essentially to restrict borrowing rules.
 That helps a little bit, but it does not address the underlying issue of there being more unused points than available rooms.
 Legally, there’s nothing more they’re required to do.
 Owners agreed to the rules of the game when buying, and we are the ones positioned to eat the loss.
 For continued updates in this ongoing DVC point pool saga, subscribe to our free email newsletter.

 Thinking about joining DVC?
 First be sure to read our Ultimate Guide to Disney Vacation Club.
 This covers the pros & cons, resale v. direct, how much money you’ll save, and other important things to know before taking the plunge.
 If you still can’t decide whether membership is right for you, “try before you buy” and rent points from DVC Rental Store.
 If you are convinced a membership is for you, check out the discounted options at DVC Resale Market.
 Planning a Walt Disney World trip?
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know.

+Have you had issues finding availability for trips to Walt Disney World in Summer 2022 or beyond?
+Think this is going to be an ongoing issue throughout 2022 and even into 2023?
 Do you have any ideas as to other possible solutions to this Disney Vacation Club point pool problem?
-Think DVC will do something to remedy this issue?
 Have you lost points as a result of this?
 Had trouble finding DVC availability for later this year?
+Other complaints about Member Services or anything else DVC-related?
 Do you agree or disagree with our assessment?
 If you’re an existing Member, what do you think?
 Share any questions, tips, or additional thoughts you have in the comments!